-FORTHCOMING October 1, 2019 from UBC Press: A World Without Martha: A Memoir of Sisters, Disability, and Difference, a book-length account of the impact of my sister’s institutionalization for intellectual disability on my sister, my family, and myself, contextualized through more than five decades of policy and social responses to developmental disabilities.
+Released October 1, 2019 from UBC Press: A World Without Martha: A Memoir of Sisters, Disability, and Difference is a book-length account of the impact of my sister’s institutionalization for intellectual disability on my sister, my family, and myself, contextualized through more than five decades of policy and social responses to developmental disabilities.

 Praise for A World Without Martha

 “Beautifully written, deeply personal yet equally accessible, this memoir by Victoria Freeman takes us on a journey of discovery.
 It weaves together the pain, loss, and long road to healing of one family with the powerful social forces that led to the institutionalization of Martha Freeman and so many other children with disabilities, and, finally, the slow movement to return them to a valued place in society.
 A World without Martha is a painful, powerful, and ultimately hopeful story that will help the reader understand why we segregate some members of society, the terrible impact on them and their families, and what it means to be human.”

 JOHN GUIDO, long-time member of L’Arche Daybreak and L’Arche Toronto, and Outreach Coordinator for L’Arche Canada

 “Freeman’s candid account illuminates the complex and far-reaching effects of institutionalization in the family and brings insight to essential human concerns including love, abandonment, and acceptance.
 It makes an important contribution to our understanding of families’ experiences of separation and loss due to designations of ‘difference.’”

 MADELINE BURGHARDT, author of Broken: Institutions, Families, and the Construction of Intellectual Disability